-Counseling and Disability Services ensures the confidentiality of every student session.
+Counseling Services ensures the confidentiality of every student session.
 In an effort to comply with Massachusetts law and HIPAA, information disclosed during a session may only be released to another individual with the written consent of the student.
 Parents are encouraged to speak directly with their son or daughter about any issues of concern.
-Parents, faculty, or staff members who are concerned about a student are encouraged to contact Counseling and Disability Services directly.
+Parents, faculty, or staff members who are concerned about a student are encouraged to contact the Center for Wellness directly.
 Counselors reach out to students of concern.
 These referrals can be made in a confidential manner if preferred.

 However, there are some circumstances under which, according to Massachusetts State Laws, confidentiality cannot be maintained.
 Such circumstances include the following:

 - If a counselor reasonably believes a student poses imminent physical or psychological danger to themselves or others.
 The counselor may contact family, friends, and others to protect the student or others' safety.
 If necessary, the counselor may need to place the student in a hospital for psychiatric care.

 - The counselor is considered a “mandated reporter” under the law and must notify appropriate government agencies if he/she reasonably believes that a child, a disabled person or an elderly person is suffering injury as a result of abuse or neglect.

 - If ordered to release information by a court of law.

 All services at The Center for Wellness are available without charge to all students.